Good Aftercare is always important.

 I stock the film at the studio, but you can also purchase Here:

-The 'balm/cream method' which entails carefully applying a perfume free moisturiser to the tattoo 3-4 times daily, for 1-2 weeks.
+apply a perfume free moisturiser to the tattoo 3-4 times daily,

 Details about 'Wet Healing' can be found below: